2 Expectations

 • You will come prepared to any meetings we have, which includes a clear idea of the agenda or goals for the meeting.

-• You will keep careful notes of your research and meetings, and ensure that you research data and software are backed up.
+• You will keep careful notes of your research and meetings with Mark and others, and ensure that you research data and software are backed up.

 • You will keep Mark apprised of your academic progress.

-• You will carefully review Mark’s comments on drafts of your work (not simply “accept all”) and question me if a suggestion for a change is unclear or does not seem justified/appropriate.
+• You will carefully review Mark’s comments on drafts of your work (not simply “accept all”) and question him if a suggestion for a change is unclear or does not seem justified/appropriate.

-• You will use your peer network to find and receive advice, to the extent possible.
+• You will ask your lab mates and peer network for information and advice, to the extent possible.

 Mentoring plans